MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 # Administrator's Guide

-After you've completed the [setup process](setup.md) for Microsoft Dynamics 365 Product Visualize, you'll need to:
+After you've completed the [setup process](setup.md) for Microsoft Dynamics 365 Product Visualize, you need to:

-- Create an Office 365 user group and share your SharePoint site with the group
+- Create an Office 365 user group and share your SharePoint site with that group

 - Add users and assign security roles